ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 //**R10.10** RPP status codes are maintained in an IANA registry for RPP status codes, these include all status codes defined in the core RPP RFCs and by any
 //extension that is also a registered IANA RPP extension. -->

-**R10.11** The protocol MUST foresee mechanisms for extending standard processes, such like delete or create, with additional transient parameters or non-persistent data (e.g. intended premium price or tier).
+**R10.11** The protocol MUST support mechanisms for extending standard processes, such like delete or create, with additional transient parameters or non-persistent data (e.g. intended premium price or tier).

-**R10.12** The protocol MUST foresee mechanisms for extending results of an operation with additional transient, non-persistent information not defined in the RPP core (e.g. information about discount applied to a create request).
+**R10.12** The protocol MUST support mechanisms for extending results of an operation with additional transient, non-persistent information not defined in the RPP core (e.g. information about discount applied to a create request).

 **R10.13** The protocol MUST allow extensions to add additional information to object statuses (e.g. due date of a status).